 Gesture as numbers

 The Musical Instrument Digital Interface (MIDI) protocol is a numerical format for encoding gestures as data.
 MIDI was proposed in 1982 as a means for connecting multiple devices and classes of hardware such as connecting controllers to tone generators.
 Its rapid adoption propelled the growth of DMI's and it continues to have an effect on DMI designs.
-MIDI is a long-lived standard as standards go and is well-documented.
-Among the many introductions and descriptions the reader can consult for details, The MIDI manual by Huber (2012) provides a comprehensive reference is (Huber, 2012).
+MIDI is a long-lived standard as standards go and is well-documented (see Key sources section below).

 Earlier computer music formats for representing music information used a keyboard-like paradigm which represented musical notes as isolated events (Mathews, 1963; Mathews & Pierce, 1987).
 Scores were in the form of time-ordered lists of notes.
 Each pitch or event to be played was bundled with loudness and other parameters including those describing timbral effects.
 While MIDI inherited some of these aspects, it is oriented toward real time performance and allows continuous gestures.
-A key press initiates a "note-on" message on a particular key number which is transmitted as soon as possible and can be followed by "continuous controller" messages for shaping an already sounding note.
-A "note-off" message occurs when the key is let up.
+A key press initiates a ‘note-on’ message on a particular key number which is transmitted as soon as possible and can be followed by ‘continuous controller’ messages for shaping an already sounding note.
+A ‘note-off’ message occurs when the key is let up.
 The polyphonic nature of keyboards creates thick streams of events during playing, each message signaling physical manipulations which are either key presses or various modifications to already sounding tones.
 Bundled as part of the note-on message is the velocity with which the key was pressed.

 A single MIDI stream can carry up to 16 sources distinguished by their MIDI channel number.
 Receiving devices listen on a particular channel and are generally either a tone generator, a MIDI recorder or some form of MIDI data processor (for example, an automatic arpeggiator).
-Incoming "program change" messages instruct the receiver to switch its function, for example, altering a tone generator's instrumental timbre.
+Incoming ‘program change’ messages instruct the receiver to switch its function, for example, altering a tone generator's instrumental timbre.

 Besides keyboard activity, the format transmits actuation of buttons and switches, pedals, wheels and knobs.
-The console of a very large theater organ can be streamed over one MIDI connection and encompass all the manuals, shutters, stops, pedals, klaxon buttons, etc. which are at the disposal of the organist.
+The console of a very large theater organ can be streamed over one MIDI connection and encompass, for example, all the manuals, shutters, stops, pedals, and effects such as klaxon buttons that are at the disposal of the organist.
 I composed music for a resurrected 1920's Wurlitzer Theater Organ which was performed by a computer connected to it by a single MIDI cable.
 Originally, it had been tethered to its console by an enormous bundle of electrical wires with each wire linking an individual pipe or sound effect.
 When the organ was retired, someone had taken an ax to the bundle.
 It was eventually restored at a new location and retrofitted using MIDI for communication from the console.
-Each one of the original signal wires is represented with a unique MIDI code.
+Each one of the original signal wires was represented with a unique MIDI code.
 Choosing to rebuild it in this way made it possible to swap in a computer in place of the console and play the organ live from software.